 The Colt Cadets are an outstanding performing group primarily made up of members in middle school and high school from Dubuque and the tri-state area.
 Founded in 1967, the Colt Cadets are one of the few remaining cadet corps in the country.
 The corps is part of Drum Corps International's Open Class.
 In 2006, the Colt Cadets were named Most Improved Corps in DCI Division II (now known as Open Class).
-In 2009, the corps reached DCI Open Class Semifinals for the first time, and in 2010, became a DCI Open Class Finalist (among the top 12 in their division) for the first time in their history, and have since finished as Open Class Finalists in 2011 and 2012.
+In 2009, the corps reached DCI Open Class Semifinals for the first time, and in 2010, became a DCI Open Class Finalist (among the top 12 in their division) for the first time in their history, and have continued to finish as Open Class Finalists ever since.

 The Cadets require and help develop dedication, discipline, and motivation.
 Members learn leadership skills and confidence as they achieve goals they once thought were unattainable!
 We help develop a strong work ethic and a dedication to excellence that will stay with members in school and other activities.